-There has been in France a long tradition of archeomagnetic studies first initiated by Emile Thellier (Thellier, 1938, 1981).
-The patient (and on-going) analysis of numerous archeologically well-dated burnt structures (pottery, domestic and lime kilns) has led to the construction of a rather detailed directional secular variation curve spanning the past two millennia (Thellier, 1981; Bucur, 1994) and also, but with a lower time resolution because of a smaller number of available data, the first millennium BC (Figure 2; Gallet et al., 2002).
-This curve exhibits large fluctuations with, for instance, differences reaching ~40° in declination between ~1100 AD and ~1800 AD and ~15° in inclination between 800 AD and ~1400 AD.
+There has been in France a long tradition of archeomagnetic studies first initiated by Emile Thellier [10,15].
+The patient (and on-going) analyses of numerous well-dated, burnt structures (pottery, domestic and lime kilns) have led to the construction of a rather detailed directional secular variation curve spanning the past two millennia (Thellier [10]; Bucur [16]) and one with a lower time resolution for the first millennium BC (Fig. 2; Gallet et al. [17]).
+This curve exhibits large fluctuations with, for instance, differences reaching $\sim 40^{\circ}$ in declination between $\sim 1100$ AD and $\sim 1800$ AD and $\sim 15^{\circ}$ in inclination between 800 AD and $\sim 1400$ AD.
 It turns out that the nature of these variations provides a dating tool for archeological purposes.
-Indeed, the comparison between an archeomagnetic direction obtained from a structure of unknown age and the "known" (or reference) directional variation curve makes it possible to derive dating constraints whose accuracy depends on the reliability and precision firstly of the reference curve, and secondly of the archeomagnetic direction to be dated.
-In favorable cases, i.e. when the directional changes are large and rapid such as during the Middle Ages (Figure 2), the archeomagnetic dating precision at 95% can be as good as ~50 years (e.g. Lanos et al., 1999; Le Goff et al., 2002).
-This technique is in particular very efficient in France when applied for constraining the age of the last use of numerous domestic kilns excavated in many agricultural settlements of the Ile-de-France region dated to the High Middle Ages, a time interval for which chronological data are often imprecise (Warmé, 2003).
-In contrast, the situation is less favorable for the Roman period characterized by a relatively tight loop in geomagnetic directions, preventing a good precision in archeomagnetic dating (although the reference curve is well known for the first centuries AD and even if the archeomagnetic direction to be dated is precisely determined).
-It is worth pointing out that this archeomagnetic method is also efficient for the dating or identification of volcanic deposits.
-It was largely used for this purpose on the volcanoes from Southern Italy, providing invaluable information on the eruptive frequency of those volcanoes over centennial and millennial time scales (e.g. Tanguy et al., 2003; 2007).
+Indeed, the comparison between an archeomagnetic direction obtained from a structure of unknown age and the "known" (or reference) directional variation curve makes it possible to date the material in question.
+The accuracy of the date depends on the reliability and precision of the reference curve, and on the quality of the archeomagnetic direction to be dated.
+In favorable cases, i.e. when the directional changes are large and rapid such as during the Middle Ages (Fig. 2), the archeomagnetic dating precision at 95% can